jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 The basic idea behind monads is to distinguish the values that a computation can produce from the computation itself.
-We can think of `m a` as the type of computations the yield results of type `a`, with the nature of the computation captured by the type constructor `m`.
+We can think of `m a` as the type of computations that yield results of type `a`, with the nature of the computation captured by the type constructor `m`.
 The combinators `result` and `bind` (with potentially `zero` and `(++)`) provide a means to structure the building of such computations.